hanyang-hu/imitation-learning-exp/README.md

   - When I re-collected a more "safety-aware" demonstration (`transition_data_mc2.pkl`), the agent's performance goes up to 25.69 on average.
 - [ ] Experiment on IQL (with true reward signals)
   - I am considering doing IQL because I may want to test IRL + IQL and I am not that familiar with IRL methods yet (the only one that I know is GAIL), plus the policy extraction step using AWR may be considered somewhere in between behavioral cloning and Q learning (controlled by the hyperparameter $\beta$).
   - Currently, the implementation of IQL does not seem to be correct, the expectile loss of value function quickly descends to 0 whilst the TD loss never decreases.
-I will try to compare GAIL + DQN and GAIL + CQL first to see if offline reinforcement learning really can bring any improvement.
 - [ ] Experiment on offline imitation learning
 - [ ] Incorporate GRU / LSTM